shadowboxingskills/ppchain/README.rst

     - Load & preprocess data
     - Formalize the likelihood function
 * Compute the posterior distribution, :math:`$P(\theta \mid y)$`
-    - Variable selection, identifying the subset of predictors to include in the model
+    - Variables selection, identifying the subset of predictors to include in the model
     - Determine the functional form of the model
     - Fit the model to the observed data to estimate the unknown model parameters
     - Compute posterior distribution